 So what can you do to become a better marketer?
 Here are five marketing skills to practice and hone.

-Skill #1: Focus on Multifaceted Content Creation
+Skill #1: Create Multifaceted Content

 Another perk of quality content is that other sites may want to share it.
 Backlinks on high authority sites help to break into a new audience and further establish your reputation as an industry leader.

-There are strong psychological reasons that people are drawn to video states Susan Weinschenk, Ph.D., a speaker, author and consultant to Fortune 500 companies such as Amazon, Disney, and Walmart.
+There are strong psychological reasons that people are drawn to video states Susan Weinschenk, Ph.D., a speaker, author, and consultant to Fortune 500 companies such as Amazon, Disney, and Walmart.
 People are hardwired to pay attention to faces for information, emotions are contagious and movement gets our immediate notice.

-Skill #2: Optimize Existing Marketing Channels
+Skill #2: Optimize Your Existing Marketing Channels

-One skill that you’ll need to focus on to become a better marketer involves knowing how and when to optimize your existing marketing channels through testing and audits.
+Know how and when to optimize your existing marketing channels through testing and audits.
 Previous channel success does not guarantee future performance.
 Consider CPR to breathe more life into your efforts.

 Refine your message with analytics and A/B testing.
-Find out where prospects linger, when they convert and what form of message calls to them.
+Find out where prospects linger, when they convert, and what form of message calls to them.
 Run free Google Analytics Content Experiments to test variants of landing pages.

 Skill #3: Create Strong Customer Relationships